romba050/MFN_RBV_segmentation/README.md

 </p>

-Below you can see the prediction for a given fundus image by model 3.
+Below you can see the prediction for a given fundus image by model case 3.

 <br>
 <p align="center">